-12. Indemnification; Limitations on Liability.
+14. Indemnification; Limitations on Liability. [eSpeed comments on indemnities and liabilities for breach are under consideration)

-(a) To the fullest extent permitted by law, a party (an "Indemnifying Party") shall indemnify the other party, and such party's officers, directors, employees, agents and controlling Persons (each, an AIndemnified Person@), on request by the Indemnified Person, and hold each of them harmless from and against all losses, costs, liabilities, damages and expenses (including reasonable costs of suit and attorney's fees, but subject to Section 12(c)) any of them may incur as a result of (i) the Indemnifying Party's failure to perform any of its obligations hereunder; (ii) a breach of any representation or warranty of the Indemnifying Party; (iii) a failure of the Indemnifying Party to perform any obligation arising under any Executed Transaction; (iv) (with respect to Sponsor as Indemnifying Party) any Claim against Enron in connection with a Proposed Transaction that is not an Executed Transaction pursuant to the terms of this Agreement, and (v) any faulty or incorrect data or information transmitted to the other party hereunder; INCLUDING ANY MATTER ARISING OUT OF OR RESULTING FROM THE INDEMNIFIED PERSON'S OWN SIMPLE, PARTIAL, OR CONCURRENT NEGLIGENCE, except for any such loss, cost, liability, damage or expense primarily attributable to the Indemnified Person's breach of this Agreement, reckless disregard, gross negligence, willful misconduct or fraud.
-If an Indemnified Person becomes involved in any action, proceeding or investigation with respect to which indemnity may be available under this Section 12, the Indemnifying Party may reimburse the Indemnified Person for its reasonable legal and other expenses (including the cost of investigation and preparation) as they are incurred; provided, that the Indemnified Person shall promptly repay to the Indemnifying Party the amount of any such expense paid if it is ultimately determined that the Indemnified Person was not entitled to indemnification hereunder.
+(a) To the fullest extent permitted by law, a party (an "Indemnifying Party") shall indemnify the other party, and such party's officers, directors, employees, agents and controlling Persons (each, an AIndemnified Person@), on request by the Indemnified Person, and hold each of them harmless from and against all losses, costs, liabilities, damages and expenses (including reasonable costs of suit and attorney's fees, but subject to Section 14(c)) any of them may incur as a result of (i) the Indemnifying Party's failure to perform any of its obligations hereunder; (ii) a breach of any representation or warranty of the Indemnifying Party; (iii) with respect to Enron as an Indemnifying Party, a failure of Enron to perform any obligation arising under any Executed Transaction; (iv) (with respect to Sponsor as Indemnifying Party) any Claim against Enron in connection with a Proposed Transaction that does not become an Executed Transaction pursuant to the terms of this Agreement, and (v) any faulty or incorrect data or information transmitted to the Indemnified Person and upon which the Indemnified person relied; (vi) any Participant Dispute; (vii) any infringement or violation of a third party’s rights by such party with respect to patents, trademarks, trade secrets, copyrights, and other protected intellectual property and the Indemnified Person’s rights with respect to Intellectual Property; INCLUDING ANY MATTER ARISING OUT OF OR RESULTING FROM THE INDEMNIFIED PERSON'S OWN SIMPLE, PARTIAL, OR CONCURRENT NEGLIGENCE, except for any such loss, cost, liability, damage or expense primarily attributable to the Indemnified Person's breach of this Agreement, reckless disregard, gross negligence, willful misconduct or fraud.
+If an Indemnified Person becomes involved in any action, proceeding or investigation with respect to which indemnity may be available under this Section 14, the Indemnifying Party may reimburse the Indemnified Person for its reasonable legal and other expenses (including the cost of investigation and preparation) as they are incurred; provided, that the Indemnified Person shall promptly repay to the Indemnifying Party the amount of any such expense paid if it is ultimately determined that the Indemnified Person was not entitled to indemnification hereunder.
 Any amounts payable in respect of indemnification hereunder shall be recoverable only from the assets of the Indemnifying Party.